I've been writing about fiction and philosophy online for over six years. I am also an enthusiast of politics and art.

-Aristotle was an ancient Greek philosopher who contributed the foundation of both symbolic logic and scientific thinking to Western philosophy.
+Aristotle was an ancient Greek philosopher who contributed to the foundation of both symbolic logic and scientific thinking in Western philosophy.
 He also made advances in the branch of philosophy known as metaphysics, moving away from the idealism of his mentor Plato to a more empirical and less mystical view of the nature of reality.
 Aristotle was the first philosopher to seriously advance a theory of Virtue Ethics, which remains one of the three major schools of ethical thought taken most seriously by contemporary philosophers.
 With all these contributions, he may have been the single most important philosopher in history until at least the late 18th century.

 Aristotle's Philosophy Through History

 As a young man, Aristotle studied at Plato’s school and remained there until Plato’s death.
 Afterward, he served as a tutor to Alexander the Great, a fact about his past that hurt his standing with many people once Alexander began to conquer the majority of the known world.
 Like his mentor Plato, most of Aristotle’s work was lost initially.
-Unlike Plato, his actual works were never recovered and instead we only have class notes from his students to give us an idea of what Aristotle’s views and beliefs actually were.
+Unlike Plato, his actual works were never recovered, and instead we only have class notes from his students to give us an idea of what Aristotle’s views and beliefs actually were.

 Science, Metaphysics, and Logic

 Aristotle rejected the idea of Plato’s “Theory of the Forms,” which stated that the idealized essence of an object existed apart from that object.
 Plato thought that physical things were representations of idealized perfect forms that existed on another plane of reality.
 Aristotle thought that the essence of an object existed with the thing itself.
 In this way, he also rejected the idea of a soul that existed outside of the physical body; instead, he believed that human consciousness resided completely with the physical form.
 Aristotle thought simply that the best way to gain knowledge was through “natural philosophy,” which is what we would now call science.